ENE431 Shipping Economics and Analytics

 - Introduction to models and data-driven analytics for shipping markets

-- Commercial contracts for ships and offshore support vessels and the functioning of the chartering markets.
+- Commercial contracts for ships and the functioning of the chartering markets.

 - The differing market structure, competition and business strategies in selected shipping sectors